Do You Fall For These AA Myths?

 AA Is For Grumpy Old Men Who Complain A Lot

-Who would want to go sit in a room full of people complaining about not being able to drink?
+AA myth opinion: Who would someone want to go sit in a room full of people complaining about not being able to drink?
 You’re doing enough of that on your own if you are in your first year of sobriety.
 Most people are astonished to see the smiles and hugs, hear the laughter, and witness the transformation they do when they go to their first AA meetings.
 Recovering from alcoholism and learning to stay sober one day at a time is hard!
 In between the difficult moments, there is a lot of gratitude, joy, and humility which gets passed around.
 Alcoholism does not discriminate.
 Alcoholics Anonymous is full of young people, women, LGBTQ, and every other kind of person you can imagine.
 All those people aren’t there to complain about alcohol the rest of their lives.
 Meetings, it is said, are for the newcomer.
 Having found a solution for staying sober, people continue to attend meetings to share that solution with others.

 Get Real Recovery believes that there are tools for transformation within the twelve steps.
-We utilize the 12 step philosophy in addition to a myriad of evidence based treatment methods, healing modalities, and other activities.
+We utilize the 12 step philosophy in addition to a myriad of evidence-based treatment methods, healing modalities, and other activities.
 Our goal is to help you create success in sobriety.
 For more information on our residential and outpatient programs, call 866-983-3651 today.